 This infographic from the National Council of Nonprofits visualizes the fiscal sponsorship relationship well.

-Your project must document and send information about its activities to the Arts & Business Council as you would for any other funder because the Arts & Business Council has assumed liabilities to the IRS about the charitable nature of your project.
-The Arts & Business Council maintains records that document its oversight ensuring that your project is furthering a charitable mission and purpose.
+Your project must document and send information about its activities to the Arts & Business Council as you would for any other funder because the Arts & Business Council has assumed liabilities to the IRS about the nature of your project.
+The Arts & Business Council maintains records that document its oversight ensuring that your project is furthering our charitable mission and purpose.
 The only way that we can maintain those records is if you keep us apprised of your activities.

 Eventually I want to get my own nonprofit status but I’m not sure what I need to do.
 Can the Arts & Business Council help?

-Volunteer Lawyers & Professionals for the Arts program has helped a lot of new nonprofit organizations through the start-up process.
+We sure can!
+Our Volunteer Lawyers & Professionals for the Arts program has helped a lot of new nonprofit organizations through the start-up process.
 Fiscal sponsorship is a good testing ground, and we have the legal and consulting resources that can help you figure out your next steps.

 I only have a few projects and I’m not interested in forming a separate nonprofit.
 Can I still be sponsored by the Arts & Business Council?

 Most likely, yes.
 The Arts & Business Council sponsors creative projects and organizations of all sizes and stages.
 We’d love to chat with you about the long-term plans for your project and see if it is a fit for fiscal sponsorship.
-Email
+Email [email protected] in order to set up a time to talk with us about your project.

 I’m a member of an artistic partnership, trio, or collaborative, and we would all like to share the administrative burden equally.
 Is that possible?